Saif-Abudalo/saif-abudalo.github.io/_pages/Writeups/NCSC-Chall2-Finals-2023.md

 ## <a href="#solve-code">Solve</a>

-In this challenge, I faced difficulty understanding the value for eq1.
+In this challenge, I faced difficulty understanding the value for **eq1**.
 This was because of the order of operations in the expression.
-The large constant is only being raised to the power of (p-1), not to (p-1)(q-1) as I initially assumed.
+The large constant is only being raised to the power of $(p - 1)$, not to $(p - 1)(q - 1)$ as I initially assumed.

 However, from Euler’s Theorem: